-UCAS is committed to providing an environment where employees can flourish, perform, and achieve.
+UCAS is committed to providing an environment where employees can flourish, perform, achieve and belong.
 We have a variety of supporting documentation to guide employees on how to work in an honest and ethical manner, along with providing appropriate channels to give the confidence to report any suspected unethical conduct in UCAS, by operating an independent whistle-blowing helpline.

-The policies that underpin this are:
+The policies and supporting documents that underpin this are:

 - Code of Conduct (UCAS employees)